xiaolaba/usb-watchdog/README.md

-## python code was broken and missing proc/uptime
+## python code was broken and missing proc/uptime, my fix, then it is really open source code
 fix that and change some code to be able to work

 run win10 python3